salv236/Apply-NIST-Framework/README.md

 **Respond** to contain, neutralize, and analyze security incidents; implement improvements to the security process.

 **Recover** affected systems to normal operation and restore systems data and/or assets that have been affected by an incident.

+1. Summarize the event

+Using the template provided, provide a summary of the security event that occurred.
+Include information about the security event, its cause, the impact, and the response.
+You can also include information about targeted systems, the attack source, and the estimated impact.

+2. Identify the type of attack and the systems affected

+Think about all of the concepts covered in the course so far and reflect on the scenario and define what type of attack occurred and which systems were affected.
+List this information in the incident report analysis worksheet in the section titled “Identify.”

+3. Protect the assets in your organization from being compromised

+Next, you will assess where the organization can improve to further protect its assets.
+In this step, you will focus on creating an immediate action plan to respond to the cybersecurity incident.
+When creating this plan, reflect on the following question:

+What systems or procedures need to be updated or changed to further secure the organization’s assets?

+Write your response in the incident report analysis template in the “Protect” section.

+4. Detect similar incidents in the future

+It is important to continuously monitor network traffic on network devices to check for suspicious activity, such as incoming external ICMP packets from non-trusted IP addresses attempting to pass through the organization’s network firewall.

+For this step, consider ways you and your team can monitor and analyze network traffic, software applications, track authorized versus unauthorized users, and detect any unusual activity on user accounts.
+Write your response in the incident response analysis worksheet in the “Detect” section.

+5. Respond to future cybersecurity attacks

+After identifying the tools and methods you and your organization have in place for detecting potential vulnerabilities and threats, create a response plan in the event of a future incident.
+This typically happens after the incident occurred and has been resolved by you and your team.
+In this case, you will create a response plan for future cybersecurity incidents.
+Some items to consider when creating a response plan to any cybersecurity incident:

+How can you and your team contain cybersecurity incidents and affected devices?

+What procedures are in place to help you and your team neutralize cybersecurity incidents?

+What data or information can be used to analyze this incident?

+How can your organization’s recovery process be improved to better handle future cybersecurity incidents?

+Write your response in the incident report analysis template under the “respond” section.

+6. Recover from the incident

+Consider what steps need to be taken to help the organization recover from the cybersecurity incident.
+Reflect on all the information you gathered about the incident in the previous steps to consider which devices, systems, and processes need to be restored and recovered.

+Consider the following questions:

+What information do you need to be able to recover immediately?

+What processes are in place to help the organization recover from the incident?

+Write your response in the “recover” portion of the worksheet.